 • Suitable for medium-sized confectionery manufacturers.

-• Built-in chiller (optional).
+• Built-in chiller (Optional).

 • Protection against product overheating.